-Table 2: Transportation Improvement Program Update Schedule 2023 2024 2025 2026 2027 2028 Complete update Amendments only Complete update Amendments only Complete update Amendments only 2024-2028 2026-2030 2028-2032
+Table 2: Transportation Improvement Program Update Schedule 2023 2024 2025 2026 2027 2028 Complete update Amendments Complete update Amendments Complete update Amendments 2024-2028 only 2026-2030 only 2028-2032 only

 MARC develops the TIP by working cooperatively through its committee structure.
 MARC programming and policy committees include representatives from local jurisdictions, public transportation agencies, the Kansas and Missouri departments of transportation and other interested parties.
 Committee members are typically appointed by each participating jurisdiction or state agency and provide input for various MARC documents and recommendations for federally funded projects.
 Final authority for the adoption of the TIP rests with MARC's Board of Directors.